-This document serves as the official guide for competitions and activities organized or recognized by the Indian Rope Skipping Federation.
+This document serves as the official guide for competitions organized, recognized or supported by the Indian Rope Skipping Federation.
 IRSF reserves the right to interpret and amend the rules as necessary.
 In case of disputes, the final authority rests with the IRSF's Disciplinary Committee or designated adjudicators.